-	Flatten out the bags or use shallow containers to stack easily in the freezer.
+Flatten out the freezer bags or use shallow containers to stack easily in the freezer.

-	Remember to always mark the date of freezing so that you don’t inadvertently keep the pork too long and risk a health hazard.
+Remember to mark the date of freezing so that you don’t inadvertently keep the pork too long and risk food safety.

 How Long Is Pulled Pork Good for After Thawing?

 Reheat and enjoy your pulled pork within three months of freezing.